Michigan's New Tax and Withholding Requirements for Retirement Income

 There are some additional complications in the Michigan Tax Law concerning retirement benefits.
 Premature payments from retirement plans, that is, payments before the recipient was eligible for payment, are not considered retirement income and therefore are not eligible for the exemptions noted above.
 These amounts are fully taxable when received.
 Moreover, benefits from 401(k), 457, or 403(b) plans are not eligible for the exemptions if the only contributions to these plans were made by the employee.
 Most of these plans, especially 401(k) plans, have employer matching or discretionary contributions that will qualify the retirement distributions for the exemptions.

 Plan administrators should be sending out new withholding forms (MI W-4P) for retirees to complete and return showing the number of dependents they wish to claim for the personal exemption allowance.
 Retirees should be encouraged to complete and return these forms so that the administrator can give them the benefit of all their personal exemptions in applying the Michigan withholding rules.
 Retirees may use this form to opt out of the withholding requirement if they believe that the payments are not taxable and they may increase the amount to be withheld beyond the amount required for the number of exemptions claimed.

-If you have any questions about the new requirements, please a contact a member of our Employee Benefits Practice Group.
-The members of the group are:
+If you have any questions about the new requirements, please a contact a member of our Employee Benefits Practice Team.
+The members of the team are: